The Punisher (2004 film)

-Lionsgate Films released The Punisher on April 16, 2004.
-It received generally negative reviews and grossed $13 million in the United States over its opening weekend and reached a total gross of $54.7 million against a budget of $33 million.
-Marvel Comics and Lionsgate began development on a sequel titled The Punisher 2, which instead became the 2008 reboot Punisher: War Zone after Jane and Hensleigh left the project due to creative differences.
-The film marks the final production by Artisan Entertainment for theatrical distribution.
+The Punisher was released on April 16, 2004 by Lions Gate Films in the United States, with Columbia TriStar Film Distributors International releasing in other territories.
+It received generally negative reviews and grossed $13 million in the United States over its opening weekend; it reached a total gross of $54.7 million against a budget of $33 million.
+Marvel and Lions Gate began development on a sequel, which instead became the 2008 reboot Punisher: War Zone after Jane and Hensleigh left the project due to creative differences.